equinor/improve-disc/docs/README.md

-# OPT Documentation
+# Reshape Documentation

-Public and internal documentation for Low codes improvement for MMP M&S. This repo is open to everyone in Equinor. **It must not contain any secrets or restricted information.**
+Public site for for MMP M&S. This repo is open to everyone in Equinor. **It must not contain any secrets or restricted information.**

-It consists of two different documentation sites created using `mkdocs`:
+It consists of documentation site created using `mkdocs`:

 * `public`, available on ?
 * `internal`, available on ?